Home Blog Will vs Living Will

 Essential Elements of a Living Will

 A living will, also called an advance healthcare directive, is a legally binding document that enables individuals to communicate their preferences about medical treatment and end-of-life care if they cannot do so.
 Unlike a standard will, a living will goes into effect during the testator's lifetime, specifically when incapacitated or terminally ill.
+It applies when the person is unable to communicate their medical treatment preferences.
 It is a comprehensive guide for healthcare providers and family members to make essential medical decisions based on the testator's wishes.
 Here are some key elements of a living will.

 • Medical Treatment Preferences: A living will outline the testator's preferences for specific medical treatments, such as life-sustaining measures, resuscitation, artificial nutrition, or using ventilators.